bytebl33d/bytebl33d.github.io/writeups/hackthebox/machines/infiltrator.md

 3102: INFILTRATOR\infiltrator_svc$ (SidTypeUser)
 ```

 We flex for a **Kerberoasting** round just in case someone slipped, but nah, nothing juicy.
 No tickets, no service accounts, just disappointment.
-But hold up — plot twist.
-Our recon pulls up a lil’ easter egg: **user k.turner** has a password just chillin’ in their description field.
+But hold up, plot twist.
+Our recon pulls up a lil' easter egg: **user k.turner** has a password just chillin’ in their description field.
 Man’s out here treating Active Directory like a Post-it note.

 ```console
 $ nxc smb dc01.infiltrator.htb -u 'l.clark' -p 'WAT?watismypass!' --users | grep K.turner